stjude/indelPost/docs/examples.rst

 Equalities
 ----------
-Equality holds for :class:`~indelpost.Variant` objects that are identical when normalized.
+Equality holds for :class:`~indelpost.Variant` objects that are identical in the normalized form.

 .. image:: equal_variants.svg
     :width: 600